 We thank Matthew Butterick for his help with book styling (though the ultimate style is ours, so don’t blame him!).

 Many, many years ago, Alejandro Schäffer introduced SK to the idea of nature as a fat-fingered typist.
-Alejandro’s fingerprints are over many parts of this book, even if he wouldn’t necessarily approve of what has come of his patient instruction.
+Alejandro’s fingerprints are over many parts of the first half of this book, even if he wouldn’t necessarily approve of what has come of his patient instruction.

 This book is written in Scribble, the authoring tool of choice for the discerning programmer.